ga-wdi-boston/js-modules-study/study.md

 actual function expression, then, and it'll be the same, won't it?

-1. Copy the declaration of `f` in [`lib/inline.js`](lib/inline.js), with the parens that surround it.
+1. Copy the declaration of `f` in [`lib/inline.js`](lib/inline.js), with the parens that surround it. x
-1. Substitute the declaration you copied for `f` in the line where we declare and define the variable `myModule`.
+1. Substitute the declaration you copied for `f` in the line where we declare and define the variable `myModule`. x
-1. Remove the declaration of `f` from the lines above our declaration of `myModule`.
+1. Remove the declaration of `f` from the lines above our declaration of `myModule`. x
-1. Run the script again and observe any difference in the result.
+1. Run the script again and observe any difference in the result. x

+* Function 'g' was returned 10 times in the console.

 ### Checkpoint 3

-Compare the code you've created and compare it to the code at the beginning of this section.
+Compare the code you've created and compare it to the code at the beginning of this section. x

 ## Lab: Exploring Modules in Node (CommonJS Standard)